 Creating a meaningful difference in business these days, especially in a competitive marketplace, rewards CEOs who can see the bigger picture.
-Two crucial groups feature over and over in executive decisions that give forward thinkers the edge they’re looking for:
+Again and again, feedback from two critical groups delivers forward thinkers the edge they’re looking for:

 CX and identifying customer pain